-If your script has to retain a large number of objects, arrays, strings etc in memory then you may have to increase the value for Memory size.
-This can also be done using the thisjavascript_memory_size preference or adding a special memory comment at the top of the script.
+However, if you know in advance that your script has to retain a large number of objects, arrays, strings etc in memory then it might be beneficial to start the script with a larger memory, rather than letting T/HIS gradually increase the memory.
+This can be done using the thisjavascript_memory_size preference or adding a special memory comment at the top of the script.